italia/eudi-wallet-it-docs/docs/en/trust.rst

 - The trust infrastructure MUST be public, with all endpoints publicly accessible without any client credentials that may disclose who is requesting access.
 - When a Wallet Instance requests the Entity Statements to build the Trust Chain for a specific Relying Party or validates a Trust Mark online, issued for a specific Relying Party, the Trust Anchor or its Intermediate do not know that a particular Wallet Instance is inquiring about a specific Relying Party; instead, they only serve the statements related to that Relying Party as a public resource.
 - The Wallet Instance metadata MUST not contain information that may disclose technical information about the hardware used.
 - Leaf entity, Intermediate, and Trust Anchor metadata may include the necessary amount of data as part of administrative, technical, and security contact information.
 It is generally not recommended to use personal contact details in such cases.
-From a legal perspective, the publication of such information is needed for operational support concerning technical and security matters and is in line with GDPR.
+From a legal perspective, the publication of such information is needed for operational support concerning technical and security matters and the GDPR regulation.

 Considerations about Decentralization
 -------------------------------------

 - There may be more than a single Trust Anchor.
-- In some cases, a trust verifier may trust an Intermediate, especially when the Intermediate may represent itself as a Trust Anchor within a specific perimeter, such as cases where the Leafs are both in the same perimeter like a Member State jurisdiction (eg: an Italian Relying Party with an Italian Wallet Instance may consider the Italian Intermediate as a Trust Anchor for the scopes of their interactions).
+- In some cases, a trust verifier may trust an Intermediate, especially when the Intermediate may assume the role of the Trust Anchor within a specific perimeter, such as cases where the Leafs are both in the same perimeter like a Member State jurisdiction (eg: an Italian Relying Party with an Italian Wallet Instance may consider the Italian Intermediate as a Trust Anchor for the scopes of their interactions).
 - Trust attestations (Trust Chain) should be included in the JWS issued by Credential Issuers, and the Presentation Requests of RPs should contain the Trust Chain related to them (issuers of the presentation requests).
-- Since the credential presentation must be signed, saving the signed presentation requests and responses, which include the Trust Chain, the Wallet Instance may have snapshot of the federation configuration (Trust Anchor Entity Configuration in the Trust Chain) and the verifiable reliability of the Relying Party it has interacted with.
+- Since the credential presentation must be signed, saving the signed presentation requests and responses, which include the Trust Chain, the Wallet Instance may have the snapshot of the federation configuration (Trust Anchor Entity Configuration in the Trust Chain) and the verifiable reliability of the Relying Party it has interacted with.
 This information must be stored on the Wallet Device and may be backed up in a remote and secure cloud storage, with the explicit permission of its User.
 - Each signed attestation is long-lived since it can be cryptographically validated even when the federation configuration changes or the keys of its issuers are renewed.
 - Each participant should be able to update its Entity Configuration without notifying the changes to any third party.
 The Metadata Policy of a Trust Chain must be applied to overload any information related to protocol metadata and allowed grants of the participants.